eligigante/document-review-tracker/README.md

 The Document Review Tracker is a web application designed to streamline document reviews within a collaborative environment.
 This application facilitates the submission of documents, allows reviewers to provide comments on PDFs, and enables efficient communication between reviewers and document owners.
 The system includes user authentication, user roles (admin, reviewer, user), session management, and features sorting and filtering capabilities.

+## Technologies Used

+### Front End

+- **HTML:** The markup language for structuring the application's content.
+- **CSS:** Stylesheets to enhance the visual presentation and layout.
+- **JavaScript:** Used for dynamic and interactive elements on the client side.

+### Back End

+- **PHP:** A server-side scripting language for handling backend logic and interactions.
+- **Node.js:** A JavaScript runtime that enables server-side development, enhancing the web application's scalability and responsiveness.

 ## Features

 ### 1. User Authentication